What are the top ten tourist spots you must see in Barlig, Mountain Province?

 Barlig is known as the “Last Ecological Frontier of Mountain Province,” owing to its pristine forest cover.
 Both mossy and dipterocarp forests cover more than 85% of Barlig’s land area.
 These are crucial sanctuaries for endangered species such as deer, wild pigs, monkeys, and the Philippine Monkey-Eating Eagle.

 In terms of tourism, Barlig lags behind its neighboring municipalities such as Bontoc and Sagada.
 However, it would not be long when adventurers, hikers, and nature lovers start frequenting Barlig.
 After all, Barlig was recently declared as a tourism development area.
+But it is important to devise and implement strategies to preserve these fragile resources.
+Ecotourism presents one of the most promising ways to do just that.

 Now, here are the top ten tourist spots in Barlig.
 Of course, there is more to these.
 Soon, I’ll be posting additional photos and articles.
 Keep track.